AutomateOrBust/content-docs/content-repo/extra-docs/articles/PS-Remote.md

    2. Select **Allow remote server management through WinRM**.
    3. Click **Edit policy setting**.
    4. Select **Enabled**.
-   4. Provide the IP or the XSOAR server. * is also a valid option but keep in mind that this will allow any address to initiate a WinRM connection to the affected hosts.
+   4. Provide the IP of the XSOAR server. * is also a valid option but keep in mind that this allows any address to initiate a WinRM connection to the affected hosts.
    5. Click **OK**.

-   This setting will enable Powershell remoting to the relevant hosts.
+   This setting enables Powershell remoting to the relevant hosts.
  !["Allow remote server management"](https://raw.githubusercontent.com/demisto/content-docs/057a6ef277e847775b6ee401d757a15088f97618/docs/doc_imgs/reference/PowershellRemoting/5-gpo.JPG "Allow remote server management")

 3. Allow Basic Authentication.